axelarnetwork/webdocs/docs/intro.md

 # What is Axelar?

-Axelar is a decentralized layer-one blockchain that connects all blockchains, assets and applications through a universal set of protocols and APIs.
+Axelar is a decentralized overlay network that connects all blockchains, assets and applications through a universal set of protocols and APIs.
+It is designed from the ground up to deliver secure interoperability and transport layer for web3.

 Deploy your dApp on the blockchain best suited for your use case.
 Through a single integration with the Axelar API unlock access to multiple interconnected Axelar networks, users, assets, liquidity and data.